kmkr/angular-ws/README.md

 # Persistence

 The application supports both mocked (fake) and service calls to the Dropwizard backend.
 The latter assumes Dropwizard is available via `http://0.0.0.0:8080`.
 All calls to `/guestbook/*` is relayed to the backend via the proxy.
-Ensure you don't use host:port in your XHR/Ajax calls, as they will fail due to [cross origin errors] [5].
+Ensure you don't use host:port in your XHR/Ajax calls/urls, as they will fail due to [cross origin errors] [5].
+Let the proxy handle the relay from frontend to backend.

 [5]: https://en.wikipedia.org/wiki/Same-origin_policy